changeworld/azure-docs.pl-pl/articles/migrate/common-questions-discovery-assessment.md

 ## <a name="can-i-use-an-existing-workspace"></a>Czy mogę użyć istniejącego obszaru roboczego?

 Tak, możesz dołączyć istniejący obszar roboczy do projektu migracji i użyć go do wizualizacji zależności.
-[Dowiedz się więcej](concepts-dependency-visualization.md#how-does-it-work).

 ## <a name="can-i-export-the-dependency-visualization-report"></a>Czy mogę wyeksportować raport wizualizacji zależności?